 Freelancers in Croatia are called sole proprietors, and it’s required to pay VAT if your income is above a certain amount every year.
 However, there are reduced rates if certain types of goods and services are involved.
 In addition, sole proprietors, or sole traders, are allowed to close down all business activities on a temporary basis without being responsible for these taxes.

 Getting paid as a freelancer will generally require you to send invoices to clients.
 However, these invoices need to comply with VAT and any other applicable regulations.
 Sending invoices requires you to fill out your company information on the invoice form along with your client’s details, and send it electronically.
 The format of the email will be determined by the type of invoicing service you use.
-Xolo Go products design invoices specifically for freelancers interested in remaining compliant with Croatian VAT laws.
-They also can be useful to keep track of your money and expenses.
-They even offer helpful tips on how to get the client to pay after a certain amount of time passes.
+Xolo Leap products design invoices specifically for freelancers interested in remaining compliant with Croatian VAT laws.
+Xolo Leap is especially useful to keep track of your finances as well run your business legally from anywhere.

 There are many ways to freelance in Croatia; none of them are right or wrong.
 Depending on why you want to become a freelancer in Croatia, you might discover a method that works best for you.
 For example, some people use social media to boost their presence.
 This can be used to promote your open business in Croatia.
 You can also find work as a freelancer in Croatia through other networks, professional associations, marketplaces, job agencies and even just informal conversations with locals.